David Brandt (farmer)

 David William Brandt (November 16, 1946 – May 21, 2023) was an American farmer known for working on sustainable agriculture techniques, specifically no-till farming and cover crops.
-Outside of the agriculture field, he was known on the internet for being the face of a meme.
+Outside of the agriculture field, he was known on the internet as a meme, appearing in an image macro paired with the phrase "It ain't much, but it's honest work".

 Early life

 Brandt grew up in Carroll, Ohio, in a family of farmers, and he worked on his grandfather's farm from a young age.
 In high school he managed a "farrow-to-finish" pig operation.

 Brandt was drafted into the Vietnam War two weeks after marrying his wife, Kendra.
 From 1968 until 1969, Brandt served with the Marines, where he loaded tank shells as part of an armored battalion.
 He was injured during his service, for which he was awarded a Purple Heart.